Signology/.github/profile/README.md

 # About
-Signology is your very own SIBI translator that bridge communication barriers for individuals using sign language.
+Signology is your very own SIBI translator that bridge communication barriers for individuals who uses sign language.

 # The Team
 | Member | Student ID | Role | Contact |